upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 ## Mapping

-Add a `db` struct tag next to an *exported field* to map that field to a table
+Map exported fields to structs by adding a `db` tag next to them:
-column:

 ```go
 type Person struct {